 The overall risk situation has not changed materially in comparison with the previous year, but there has been a change in the assessment of various individual risks as a result of our measures and, in part, of other internal and external aspects.
 Overall, we assume there will be moderate economic recovery over the next year.
 Our structural measures will afford us additional support in achieving our objectives.
 However, an economic slowdown in the growth markets as well as negative developments that could stem from the regions in Eastern Europe, the Middle East or parts of Africa experiencing political unrest present risks.
 This similarly applies to future changes in the price of oil, as well as to volatile currencies.
 Such circumstances would have a negative effect on our business volumes as well as our planned earnings.

 In this environment, the KSB Group continues to rely on its ability to match capacities and resources to the changing market conditions.
 For us, a solid financial position and an efficient cost structure are vital in order to maintain our long-term competitiveness.
 We are convinced that we can continue to successfully overcome the risks arising from the above-mentioned challenges.

-The introduced risk management system as well as the related organisational measures allow the Board of Management to identify risks in a timely manner and to take adequate measures.
-In view of the somewhat uncertain situation, the focus of activities in 2015 will continue to be on the management of market risks.
+The risk management system in place as well as the related organisational measures allow the Board of Management to identify risks in a timely manner and to take adequate measures.
+In view of the somewhat uncertain situation, the focus of activities in 2016 will continue to be on the management of market risks.
 The Board of Management states that, based on the risk management system established by the KSB Group, at present there are no risks that could lead to a lasting and significant impact on the net assets, financial position and results of the KSB Group.